-Lastly, Orijen formulas can contain a more extensive variety of meat and fish ingredients.
-This can be quantified as Orijen containing up to ten meat and fish ingredients, while Acana contains up to five.
+Lastly, Orijen formulas can contain a wider variety of meat and fish ingredients.
+This variety can be quantified as Orijen containing up to ten meat and fish ingredients, while Acana contains up to five.
 This difference could be both beneficial and adverse.

 Acana vs. Orijen – Product Range Comparison

 Dry Dog Food

 There are some significant differences in the ranges of products offered by Acana and Orijen despite them being sister brands.